Glass Tiger

-Glass Tiger is a Canadian rock band from Newmarket, Ontario that formed in 1983.
+Glass Tiger is a Canadian rock band from Newmarket, Ontario that formed in 1981.
 The band has released five studio albums.
 Its 1986 debut album, The Thin Red Line, went quadruple platinum in Canada and gold in the United States.
-Two singles from that album, "Don't Forget Me (When I'm Gone)" and "Someday", reached the U.S. top 10.
+Two singles from that album, "Don't Forget Me (When I'm Gone)" and "Someday", reached the U.S. Top 10.
+Glass Tiger has won five Juno Awards and was nominated for the Grammy Award for Best New Artist in 1987.
+In 2025, the band was inducted into the Canadian Music Hall of Fame.

 History

-In Newmarket, Ontario, vocalist Alan Frew and bassist Wayne Parker (both from local band Onyx), along with keyboardist Sam Reid (from River Drive Park band The End), along with then drummer Michael Hanson formed a new band called Tokyo.
+In Newmarket, Ontario, a band called Tokyo formed in 1981.
+The band's members were vocalist Alan Frew and bassist Wayne Parker (both from local band Onyx), along with keyboardist Sam Reid (from River Drive Park band The End) and drummer Michael Hanson.
 Guitarist Al Connelly joined the band in 1983.
+The band later changed its name to Glass Tiger.

 In 1986, Glass Tiger released its first album, The Thin Red Line; it was produced by Jim Vallance (who co-wrote two songs) and Bryan Adams made a memorable vocal cameo on the lead single "Don't Forget Me (When I'm Gone)".
 This album went quadruple platinum in Canada and gold in the United States.
 Two of its songs, "Don't Forget Me (When I'm Gone)" and "Someday", reached the Top 10 in the U.S. charts.
 Glass Tiger won three 1986 Juno Awards: Album of the Year for The Thin Red Line, Single of the Year for "Don't Forget Me (When I'm Gone)", and Most Promising Group of the Year.
 The album's producer, Jim Vallance, was named Composer of the Year.
 The band won two more Juno Awards in 1987 and was nominated for a Grammy Award for Best New Artist.
 The band performed in the United States as part of Journey’s Raised on Radio Tour and on Tina Turner's European Break Every Rule Tour.
+On June 3, 1989, the band performed at the opening celebration of the Skydome.

 The band released a second album, Diamond Sun, in 1988.
 The album was certified triple platinum in Canada and featured the single "I'm Still Searching", which peaked at #2 in Canada.
 Hanson left the band in 1988 following the release of Diamond Sun.

 Glass Tiger's third album, Simple Mission, was released in 1991 by Capitol Records.
 The album received radio play in Canada and Europe.
 It was certified platinum in Canada.